Continuing Inona's quest to stop the Necromancer

 “Here we are, the dining hall, your friends are already at breakfast...
 “I’ll see you later,” she bowed smiling and left Inona to join her companions.

 As she entered the hall Inona, noted there was no sign of Shan.
-The others had nearly finished as she sat helping herself to the assorted fruits and meats on the table finishing it all with a glass of grape juice which she acquired a taste for the last time she was in Callir.
+The others had almost finished eating as she sat helping herself to the assorted fruits and meats on the table finishing it all with a glass of grape juice which she acquired a taste for the last time she was in Callir.
 The conversation around the table was mostly small talk.
 She noticed that Aron kept glancing at her.
 She knew there was something on his mind that he wanted to tell her.
 After breakfast, Inona went for a stroll in the gardens admiring all the different flowers and shrubs.
 The day already quite hot, she took shelter from the sun in a wooden pergola.
 A while later Aron found her, sitting down next to her; she knew he wanted to tell her what was on his mind.

 Inona gave the prince a serious look, “So what is it you have wanted to tell me since the library in Malori?
 Though I think I might have an idea what it is."